How are Gulf countries coming to terms with their history of slavery? | DW | 08.02.2022

 However, some corners of the Gulf region are taking the first steps to recognizing the legacy of slavery.

 Qatar opened Bin Jelmood House, the first museum to focus on slavery in the Arab world, in Doha in 2015.
-The museum explicitly speaks about Qatar's role in a lucrative slave trade and highlights the ordeals of its victims: men pressed into risking their lives pearl diving in Gulf waters and people brought by force from Africa to work on oil rigs after World War II.
+The museum explicitly speaks about Qatar's role in a lucrative slave trade and highlights the ordeals of its victims: men forced to risk their lives pearl diving in Gulf waters and people brought by force from Africa to work on oil rigs after World War II.

 "Development has been so fast in Qatar, we wanted to look at how things changed, how Qatar was affected by slavery and how slaves were integrated into society," Hafiz Abdullah, the museum manager, told the Reuters news agency at the time.